Doncaster Free Press: Industrial action of 2011

 On 15 July 2011, NUJ-represented staff employed within the Doncaster Free Press walked out on indefinite strike, along with those from the South Yorkshire Times, the Goole Courier and the Selby Times.
 Staff returned on 8 September to allow talks to commence, after 55 consecutive days away from work.

 Offices

-Its offices are at The Balance, Pinfold Street, Sheffield.
+Staff work from home.
 The paper left its Sunny Bar home of 89 years to move to new premises in January 2014.
 Reporters still live and work in Doncaster.
 It was first published on 18 June 1925.

 Current and previous editors of the Free Press

-The current editor of the newspaper is Nancy Fielder.
+The current editor of the newspaper is Dominic Brown.

-Previous editors are Phil Bramley, Chris Burton, Graeme Huston, Merrill Diplock, Martin Edmunds, Richard Tear, Leonard Peet, Maurice Coupe and the paper's founder and first editor, Richard "Dickie" Crowther.
+Previous editors are Nancy Fielder, Phil Bramley, Chris Burton, Graeme Huston, Merrill Diplock, Martin Edmunds, Richard Tear, Leonard Peet, Maurice Coupe and the paper's founder and first editor, Richard "Dickie" Crowther.
 These are the only editors in the entire history of the newspaper.

 It is part of the National World publishing empire.